1871fotc/fotc/docs/cemetery.md

 Points to note:

-- There is a large difference in height between the main entrance and Birdwoood Terrace which runs parallel to the edge of the cemetery.
+- There is a large difference in height between the main entrance and Birdwood Terrace which runs parallel to the edge of the cemetery.
 - Fifth Avenue is especially steep.
 - Fourth Avenue is a dead end.
 - Fifteenth Avenue is a dead end but one of the highlights of the cemetery.
 - Some street names in the cemetery have recently changed.
 Here's how:

 - 1st Avenue is now ???

+## Museum

 ## About the cemetery